1870s in Western fashion: Hairstyles and headgear

+An engraving from 1875 displaying fashionable hair.

 Fashionable hair during this period was particularly tall and ornamented, generally pulled back at the sides and worn high, with false hair being commonly used.
 A cluster of ringlets at the nape of the neck was popular, as was fringe (bangs) over the forehead.
 Bonnets were smaller to allow for the elaborately piled hairstyles.
 Small hats, often with veils, were perched on top of the head, and brimmed straw hats were worn for outdoor wear in summer.

 Wraps and Overcoats

 The main kind of wrap that dominated in the 1870s were capes and jackets that had a back vent in order to make room for the bustle.
 Some examples are the pelisse and the paletot coat.